EqualifyEverything/handbook/BootstrapEqualify.md

 # "Bootstrap Equalify" Campaign

-Blake is leading a campaign to develop Equalify's business.
+Blake([@bbertucc](https://github.com/bbertucc)) is leading a campaign to develop Equalify's business.
 This document outlines the campaign and will be updated as it progresses.

 ## Goal